 COVID-19 gave rise to vaccine skepticism.
 That may affect our preparedness for the next pandemic

-Americans have become more polarized about vaccines in the five years since the COVID-19 pandemic began.
-NPR's Jude Joffe-Block reports on the challenge this poses to combating public health threats.
+Americans have become more polarized about vaccines since the COVID-19 pandemic began.
+That makes it harder to combat public health threats.
+NPR's Jude Joffe-Block reports.

-JUDE JOFFE-BLOCK, BYLINE: When the COVID-19 pandemic hit, there was a moment when some people thought it could be a unifying time for the country, like 9/11 had been.
-But Matt Motta remembers when he felt convinced the pandemic would divide Americans instead.
+JUDE JOFFE-BLOCK, BYLINE: When the COVID-19 pandemic hit, there was a moment when some people thought it could be a unifying time for the country like 9/11 had been.
+But Matt Mata remembers when he felt convinced the pandemic would divide Americans instead.
 It was late March 2020, almost exactly five years ago.

-MATT MOTTA: Many states and municipalities had shut down.
-People were stuck at home - right? - stay-at-home orders.
-And Trump promised that he was going to reopen the economy, have people back at work, leaving their houses again by Easter Sunday, 2020.
+MATT MATA: Many states and municipalities had shut down, people were stuck at home - right? - stay-at-home orders, and Trump promised that he was going to reopen the economy, have people back at work, leaving their houses again by Easter Sunday, 2020.

 JOFFE-BLOCK: President Donald Trump was speaking on Fox News on March 24, 2020.